nofaryos/OOP--ex3/README.md

 The first part:
  this part consists of two classes:

-1. NodeData class: This class is an internal class in DiGraph class and is designed to create a vertex in the graph.
+1.NodeData class: This class is an internal class in DiGraph class and is designed to create a vertex in the graph.
 Each node in the graph has a unique key, weight, tag and info, the last three used to define properties of the node through which it will be possible to check whether the graph is connected, find connected components of the graph and